pennSword/TChallenge/README.md

-# TChallenge
+# Technical Challenge
-GitHub repo of finished assignment and to present the work.
-To present the written material in a deck
+GitHub repo of finished assignment and presentation of the work.

+## Section 1 Details: Database Configuration & Python ETL
+Here in this section we are solving a Data Engineering Problem.
+The source of the data is in an Microsoft Excel sheet.
+As part of solution a ETL Pipeline is developed in Pyhton which does :
+- **Extraction**  The source file is brought into Google Cloud Platform and stored as comma seperated values for processing
+- **Transformation**  Email and IPAddress validation are done to ensure the right data gets into the target data
+- **Load**  In the final step the data is loaded into the Postgresql Table called Provider

+Overall the data from Microsoft Excel sheet is processed in ETL pipeline and stored into a Relational Database Postgresql

 ## Architecture